 Today’s post is written by Holly, an aspiring writer at Spikethewatercooler.com, who recently graduated from Dickinson College.

 Last week I was rejected from the Dream Job – the one that would be personally fulfilling and launch me onto a path to achieve all of my career aspirations.
 This was Dream Job #3, of course.
 The first I never heard back from.
 The second was taken off the website before I even had a chance to apply.
-In this one I got all of the way to the second stage of the interview process before I was told thanks but no thanks, which I guess is progress, looking back at my record.
+In this one, I got all the way to the second stage of the interview process before I was told thanks but no thanks, which I guess is progress, looking at my record.

 Needless to say, I was devastated.
 Rejection, no matter where it’s coming from or who is doing it, is like a punch to the gut.
 It’s being sent back to the start without passing “Go” and collecting your two hundred dollars.
 There’s no easy way around it because there’s always that little voice whispering, “You weren’t good enough.”

 How do you deal with that horrible feeling of rejection?